sengleung/aware-plugin-survey/README.md

-Follow the instructions given [here](http://www.awareframework.com/adding-a-new-plugin-to-the-dashboard/) The apk can be found in: ```YOUR_ANDROID_STUDIO_PROJECT_FOLDER\com.aware.plugin.survey\build\outputs\apk```
+Follow the instructions given [here](http://www.awareframework.com/adding-a-new-plugin-to-the-dashboard/) The apk can be found in: ```YOUR_ANDROID_STUDIO_PROJECT_FOLDER\com.aware.plugin.survey\build\outputs\apk``` Or on the apk folder in the repository.

 Create a `SETTING`, type boolean `STATUS_YOUR_PLUGIN` to be able to enable the plugin in a study.
 Once the Plugin is created it can be added to studies using their API key.